lnp2pBot/doc-site/english/src/in-which-countries-is-it-available.md

 | VND  | Vietnamese Dong             | 🇻🇳  |
 | ZAR  | South African Rand          | 🇿🇦  |

-So far, [@lnp2pbot](https://t.me/lnp2pbot) is fully available in English and Spanish.
-There is a partial translation (in progress) to Portuguese.
+So far, [**@lnp2pBot**](https://t.me/lnp2pbot) is fully available in English and Spanish.
+There is a partial translation (in progress) to portuguese.

 To change the wizard language use the `/setlang` command

-If you want to help by translating into your language, you can propose your collaboration.
-[This is a good place to start](https://github.com/lnp2pBot/bot/blob/10af43b1199a163f8d8ec79e66546f4ad514ff46/CONTRIBUTING.md)
+If you want to help by translating **lnp2pBot** into your language, you can propose your collaboration.
+[This is a good place to start.](https://github.com/lnp2pBot/bot/blob/10af43b1199a163f8d8ec79e66546f4ad514ff46/CONTRIBUTING.md)